 There are reasons to be hopeful, she says.
 For instance, the Cleveland Clinic has invested $60 million in a functional medicine center that’s lowering overall cost of care, while other forward-looking medical institutions, such as Kaiser and Stanford, are actively looking for ways to change and improve care.

-Conclusion: Dr. Robin Berzin’s Story and the Mission of Parsley Health
+The WellBe Takeaway on Dr. Robin Berzin’s and Parsley Health

-Watch the full WellBe interview with Dr. Berzin for more on Parsley’s data- and tech-forward approach to healthcare, how to get docs to really learn about nutrition in a useful way, how a stint in Europe spurred her to actually make Parsley Health happen, and much more.
-Plus, Dr. Berzin shared her advice on how to advocate for getting the healthcare you want and need to avoid disease and save money in the long run.
+Watch the full WellBe interview with Dr. Berzin for more on Parsley’s data- and tech-forward approach to healthcare, how to get doctors to really learn about nutrition in a useful way, how a stint in Europe spurred her to actually make Parsley Health happen, and much more.

 You can also listen to an audio version of our interview with Robin Berzin on The WellBe Podcast.